Difference Between European option vs American option

 - European style options are less popular and thus low in demand.
 On the other hand, American-style options are high in popularity and more in demand.

-- European style options are less risky as compared to the American style options.
+- European-style options are less risky as compared to American-style options.

-- In European style options, a settlement is possible only in cash whereas, in American style options, the settlement is possible only in stock.
+- In European-style options, a settlement is possible only in cash, whereas in American-style options, the settlement is only in stock.

-- The premium offered is quite low in the case of European style options as the holder of the option gets to redeem the option only at its expiration date whereas the premium offered is high in the case of American style options as the holder of the same gets to redeem the option anytime between the date of options trading and its expiration date.
+- The premium offered is quite low in the case of European-style options, as the holder gets to redeem the option only at its expiration date.
+In contrast, American-style options offer a high premium as the holder can redeem the option anytime between the options trading date and its expiration date.

-- Formulation of a hedging strategy is easier in the case of European style options whereas the same is really difficult in the case of American style options.
+- Formulating a hedging strategy is easier in the case of European-style options, whereas the same is difficult in the case of American-style options.

 Comparison of Table Between European option vs American option